On Campus Housing Regulations

 Motorized vehicles may be parked in designated areas only.
 No motorized vehicle may be parked or stored inside or adjacent to the On Campus Housing facilities.
 Improperly stored vehicles will be removed and the removal cost, along with any related charges, will be the responsibility of the owner.
 For more information, contact UCLA Transportation & Parking.

 All vehicles parked on campus must display a valid permit.
 Parking is allowed in designated spaces only.
 Parking permits are available for purchase on a limited basis through UCLA Campus Parking.
-Visitors may purchase daily parking permits by stopping at the Information & Parking booths located throughout campus.
+Visitors may purchase daily parking permits by stopping at the various Parking Pay Stations located throughout campus.

 Pets, visiting or otherwise, are not permitted in residence halls or suites, except fish in small tanks not to exceed ten gallons.
 Roommates/Suitemates must agree to have a fish tank.
 There cannot be more than one fish tank per bedroom and tanks may not be kept in bathrooms.
 This provision does not apply to service or therapy animals.
-If you feel you need a service animal, please contact the Office for Students with Disabilities at (310) 825-1501 or (310) 206-6083 (TTY/TDD) to register and request accommodations.
+If you feel you need a service animal, please contact the Center for Accessible Education at (310) 825-1501 or (310) 206-6083 (TTY/TDD) to register and request accommodations.

 B.12 Public/Common Area Care

 a.
 Persons are to place waste products in appropriate recycling and waste receptacles.
 Residents may not use the public area trash receptacles to dispose of their room trash.

 b.
 Posted and published regulations and hours for use of the community barbecues, laundry facilities, and kitchens are to be observed.